 - Positive Motivation

 An internally motivated person might have a strong drive to be successful in order to achieve personal satisfaction.
-This will cause her to feel that she’s achieved her potential.
+This will cause them to feel that they've achieved their potential.
 That’s a positive (toward) motivation.

 - Negative Motivation

 Another internally motivated person might have an underlying fear of failure.
-This internal driver might follow someone for his entire life, an example of negative (away) motivation.
+This internal driver might follow someone for their entire life, an example of negative (away) motivation.